arnor-sigurdsson/EIR/README.md

 ## Usage

-- See the [quickstart](https://eir.readthedocs.io/en/latest/quickstart.html) for a quick demo on how to use the framework.
+- See the [Quickstart](https://eir.readthedocs.io/en/latest/quickstart.html) for a quick demo on how to use the framework.
+- If using the pre-built binaries, check out the [Using Binaries](https://eir.readthedocs.io/en/latest/binaries_guide.html) short tutorial.

-Please refer to the [documentation](https://eir.readthedocs.io/en/latest/index.html) for more examples and information.
+Please refer to the [Documentation](https://eir.readthedocs.io/en/latest/index.html) for more examples and information.

 ## Citation